Problem

 One polling message triggered sequential processing of all entities.
 A slow provider (5s) blocked all fast providers (0.1s).
 Pods 2 and 3 sat idle.

-Fix: publish one message per entity
+Fix: publish one message per entity per task type

-flowchart TD subgraph before [Before: 1 message] M1[1 message] --> P1[Pod 1] P1 --> A1[Provider A 5s] A1 --> B1[Provider B 0.1s] B1 --> C1[Provider C 0.1s] C1 --> D1[Provider D 0.1s] end subgraph after [After: N messages] MA[msg A] --> PA["Pod 1<br/>Provider A 5s"] MB[msg B] --> PB["Pod 2<br/>Provider B 0.1s"] MC[msg C] --> PC["Pod 3<br/>Provider C 0.1s"] MD[msg D] --> PB end
+flowchart TD subgraph before [Before: 1 aggregate message] M1[1 message] --> P1[Pod 1] P1 --> A1[Provider A 5s] A1 --> B1[Provider B 0.1s] B1 --> C1[Provider C 0.1s] C1 --> D1[Provider D 0.1s] end subgraph after ["After: 1 message per entity per task type"] MA[msg A] --> PA["Pod 1<br/>Provider A 5s"] MB[msg B] --> PB["Pod 2<br/>Provider B 0.1s"] MC[msg C] --> PC["Pod 3<br/>Provider C 0.1s"] MD[msg D] --> PB end

 Let RabbitMQ’s competing consumers do the load balancing.

-Why not separate queues per provider?
+Why not separate queues per entity per task type?

 See also